Robinhood vs Public in 2026

 Our Recommendations

-Long-Term Investing and Retirement Planning: Robinhood is the only one with 1% free IRA match, so that’s the easy pick.
+Long-Term Investing and Retirement Planning: Since Robinhood is the only broker here with IRAs, it’s the clear choice.

-Active Stock Trading: Robinhood now offers an advanced trading platform.
+Active Stock Trading: Robinhood has the more advanced platform.

 Public vs Robinhood Verdict

-Public does have alternative assets, but they aren’t enough to beat Robinhood.
+Even though Public offers alternative assets, they are not enough to beat Robinhood overall.

 About the Author